Kentucky Gets OK To Require Work From Medicaid Recipients

 CMS Administrator Seema Verma says the work requirement option is designed improve people's financial status and health outcomes.

-In addition to the work requirement, some of Kentucky's Medicaid beneficiaries will have to being paying premiums for their coverage and will have to meet certain milestones to earn dental and vision care.
+In addition to the work requirement, some of Kentucky's Medicaid beneficiaries will have to begin paying premiums for their coverage and will have to meet certain milestones to earn dental and vision care.

 Before Verma joined CMS she was a private consultant and an architect of the Kentucky plan that was approved Friday.